atlassubbed/atlas-query-stream/README.md

 I want to be able to query html files intuitively without needing the entire file in memory.
 This package lets you define recursive crawlers that fetch information from a continuous stream of html nodes.
 Once you find the information you are looking for, you can end the html stream immediately without reading the rest of the file.
 The query stream will automatically unpipe itself from the readable's destination once all remaining queries have been popped off the stack.
 You can use [atlas-html-stream](https://github.com/atlassubbed/atlas-html-stream#readme) to obtain a continuous stream of html nodes from a file.

+## performance

+For a 25MB file, atlas-query-stream queries outspeed cheerio anywhere from 100-10000x (depending on the situation), in adition to using 100x less memory.
+[This article goes into more detail on the methods used.](./docs/perf.md)

 ## introduction

 #### transient dom

 The queries you define are walkers that crawl on a transient DOM, or TDOM.
 The TDOM is transient in the sense that it doesn't exist all at once.
 When writing queries, you can pretend it exists and can be crawled.
+To better understand what's happening under the hood, [this article illustrates how queries and parsing are parallelized](./docs/stream.md).

 #### queries